Course Details

 Delivery

 The programme will be delivered through interactive lectures and tutorials, guided reading, small group team work, seminars and workshops.
-The student experience will be enhanced through an international business workshop, professional development modules and guest speakers from industry and related academic areas.
+The programme has recently been revitalised to now include core subjects such as Health Economics and Economics of Global Challenges as well as the development of an active learning classroom for the exclusive use of Economics & Policy Analysis students.
+The student experience will be enhanced through guest lectures from policy facing economists and international academics in related areas.

 The MSc in Economic Analysis is a one-year, full time programme.
 The programme consists of two semesters of four modules and a research paper to be completed over the Summer.